Skip to main content

 • Handle sensitive situations – For misconduct, legal issues, terminations, or mental health concerns, consult HR or appropriate professionals.

-• Create inappropriate or harmful content – Coach supports constructive, respectful communication only.
+• Create inappropriate or harmful content – AI Coach supports constructive, respectful communication only.

 ➡️ Next Steps: